 A page can only be sent from a touch tone phone (not all push button phones that "beep" are touch tone phones).
 To execute a page from any off-campus touch tone phone, follow these steps:

 - 1. Dial the complete ten-digit pager number: 330-250-xxxx. - 2.
 You will hear four short beeps. - 3.
-Enter the ten-digit pager number.
-You will hear 4 short beeps. - 4.
-Enter the page by dialing the phone number where you can be reached. - 5.
+Enter the page by dialing the phone number where you can be reached. - 4.
 Hang up the phone.